Seeing Beyond: Extrapolative Domain Adaptive Panoramic Segmentation¶

 Overall Architecture¶

-EDA-PSeg is built upon the DAFormer architecture, using a MiT-B5 encoder-decoder network as the backbone.
-Source-domain (pinhole) and target-domain (panoramic) inputs are randomly cropped and fed into the network for feature extraction, then processed sequentially through:
+EDA-PSeg is based on the DAFormer architecture, using a MiT-B5 encoder-decoder network as the backbone.
+Input source domain (pinhole images) and target domain (panoramic images) are randomly cropped and fed into the network to extract features, followed by:

-- Euler-Margin Attention (EMA): Projects features into angle-aware embeddings in complex vector space, mitigates cross-view geometric distortion via angular margin constraints, and enhances known/unknown category separability through amplitude and phase modulation.
+- Euler-Margin Attention (EMA): Projects features into a complex vector space for angle-aware embedding, mitigating cross-view geometric distortion through angle margin constraints and enhancing known/unknown category separability via magnitude and phase modulation.

-- Graph Matching Adapter (GMA): Constructs high-order semantic graph relations, aligns graph nodes of shared categories across domains, and separates unknown categories via regularization.
+- Graph Matching Adapter (GMA): Constructs high-order semantic graph relationships, aligning graph nodes of categories shared across domains while separating unknown categories through regularization.

 Key Designs¶

-- Graph construction: Shared categories between source and target domains are identified; missing category nodes are completed using memory bank \(\mathcal{M}\) (with added Gaussian noise); node sets are updated via multi-head self-attention to generate node features and edge affinity matrices that form the semantic graph.
+- Graph Generation: Shared categories between source and target domains are identified.
+The memory bank \(\mathcal{M}\) is used to complete missing category nodes (with added Gaussian noise).
+Node sets are updated via multi-head self-attention, generating node features and edge affinity matrices to form semantic graphs.

-- Graph matching and regularization: The Sinkhorn algorithm computes node matching matrices, and open-set matching labels that ignore unknown classes are constructed.
-The loss function comprises three terms: graph matching loss (node alignment), graph edge affinity loss (structural consistency), and unknown category regularization loss (Frobenius norm penalty on known/unknown node pairs).
+- Graph Matching and Regularization: The Sinkhorn algorithm calculates the node matching matrix, constructing open-set matching labels that ignore unknown classes.
+The loss function includes three terms: graph matching loss (node alignment), graph edge affinity loss (structural consistency), and unknown class regularization loss (Frobenius norm penalty on known/unknown nodes) to push unknown classes away while aligning shared classes.

 Loss & Training¶